 Your healthcare provider may order many other tests along with direct, indirect, and

 total bilirubin that assess your liver health.
 These tests are called liver function

 What do my test results mean?

 Indirect and direct bilirubin make up your total bilirubin.
-Bilirubin is measured
+When total bilirubin is

-in milligrams per deciliter (mg/dL).
-An example of normal values for adults is:
+is measured in milligrams per deciliter (mg/dL).
+An example of normal values for adults

 Indirect bilirubin is the difference between total and direct bilirubin.